sznurek/sznurek.github.io/_posts/2013-09-01-cpp-templates-are-turing-complete.markdown

 So, if data structures are generic types how can we encode functions?
 Basic idea is to have one `struct` per function and use template specialization for pattern matching.
-Results of computation ar stored by `typedef` it into `struct`.
+Results of computation are stored by `typedef` it into `struct`.
 Check out `Head` and `Tail` functions:

 {% highlight cpp %}